farukqa/Basic_Framework_1/README.md

-# Selenium Basic_Framework_1
+# Selenium Automation Basic_Framework_1
-# This is a test framework just to check how git works in IntelliJ and Github
+This is a test framework just to check how git works in IntelliJ and Github
 #==================================================================
 This framework has the following components:
 1. A reusable package which includes the following classes-